louism517/louism517.github.io/_posts/2025-04-12-introduction-to-bpftrace.markdown

 eBPF allows the running of sandboxed code in response to _events_ occurring (or, more properly, probes firing).
 This facilitates the tracing (and even modification) of any program running in both user-space and kernel-space.
 There are many resources out there for eBPF; it has its own [homepage](https://ebpf.io/), and even a [movie](https://www.youtube.com/watch?v=Wb_vD3XZYOA)!.

 However, writing and running eBPF programs is a non-trivial exercise.
 It requires knowledge of C, and a learning curve steep enough to deter all but the most adventurous of engineers.
-But this is where `bpftrace` comes in: it acts as a front-end for eBPF.
+This is where `bpftrace` comes in: it acts as a front-end for eBPF.
 It allows one to specify probes and actions through a scripting language, and transparently handles the attaching of those probes into the kernel.

 The visibility and debugging powers that `bpftrace` provides are truly game-changing, and what better way to illustrate them than with a pointless example: let's build a key-logger!